What you need to know

 - Technical skills.
 Medical and health services managers must stay up to date with advances in healthcare technology and data analytics.
 For example, they may need to use coding and classification software and electronic health record (EHR) systems as their facility adopt these technologies.

-Employment of medical and health services managers is projected to grow 32 percent from 2020 to 2030, much faster than the average for all occupations.
+Overall employment of medical and health services managers is projected to grow 28 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+This is much faster than the average growth rate for all occupations.

 As the large baby-boom population ages and people remain active later in life, there should be increased demand for healthcare services.